Mastering JavaScript Operators: A Complete Guide with Examples

 !!
 Double NOT#

-This operator converts any value to strict boolean (true/false).
+The !! operator converts any value to a strict boolean (true or false).

 !!"text"; // true